Lattice models with subsystem/weak non-invertible symmetry-protected topological order: Weak non-invertible SPTs in

 \paragraph{} We consider the lattice translational symmetry along the $x_2$-direction $(x_1,x_2) \mapsto (x_1,x_2 + 1)$ denoted by $\Ztrans$.
 As shown in Section \ref{Section_of_d01}, the $\alpha$-model and the $\beta$-model are in different \repdelike SPT phases.
 In this case, the translational symmetry $\Ztrans$ is unnecessary to distinguish them.
 We concentrate on the $\alpha$-, $\alpha'$- and $\gamma$-models.
 Although these models belong to the same \repdelike SPT phase, the classification becomes subtle if the translational symmetry is imposed.

-Let us clarify our claims in this section: \begin{itemize} \item The $\alpha$-model and the $\gamma$-model belong to distinct SPT phases protected by $\ztwoV\times\ztwodualV\times\Ztrans$.
-In this case, (a non-invertible part of) the \repdelike symmetry is unnecessary. \item The $\alpha$-model and the $\alpha'$-model belong to distinct SPT phases protected by $\ztwoV\times\ztwodualV\times\Ztrans$.
-In this case, (a non-invertible part of) the \repdelike symmetry is unnecessary. \item The $\alpha'$-model and the $\gamma$-model belong to distinct SPT phases protected by a combination of the \repdelike symmetry and the translational symmetry $\Ztrans$.
+Let us clarify our claims in this section: \begin{itemize} \item The $\alpha$-model and the $\gamma$-model belong to distinct SPT phases protected by $\ztwodualV\times\Ztrans$.
+No additional symmetry is required. \item The $\alpha$-model and the $\alpha'$-model belong to distinct SPT phases protected by $\ztwodualV\times\Ztrans$.
+No additional symmetry is required. \item The $\alpha'$-model and the $\gamma$-model belong to distinct SPT phases protected by a combination of the \repdelike symmetry and the translational symmetry $\Ztrans$.
 The whole symmetry is required to distinguish them.
-This is the main claim of this section. \end{itemize} We domonstrate them in the following sections.
+This is the main claim of this section. \end{itemize} We demonstrate them in the following sections.